stern-sigma/museum-pipeline/README.md

 ### Seed the database
 1. In the `pipeline` directory, run the following command:
 ```
-bash init-db.sh
+bash scripts/init-db.sh
 ```

 ## Deploy
 ### S3 bucket
 Uploading from an S3 bucket is simple.
 You should have already configured the name in your environment variables.
-After that there is only one command to run:
+After that there is only one command to run from the `pipeline` directory:
 ```
-python3 pipeline/pipeline.py [
+python3 pipeline.py [
   -config_logging (enable command-line configuration of logging)
     -stdout [true/false] (log to console, false by default)
     -file [true/false] (log to pipeline/logs/pipeline.jsonl, true by default)